Emma Watson Is Damned If She Does

 An article in Everyday Feminism put it simply when it said, “The threshold for feminism should begin and end with whether or not you believe men and women are equals.
 Anything else is peripheral.”

-Instead of society holding feminists to this simple definition, they are being held to increasingly unrealistic standards.
+Instead of society holding feminists to this simple definition, women are being held to increasingly unrealistic standards.
 Society tells us if you are a feminist you are an aggressive, high-necked prude with an aura of male hatred.
 They say you can’t do “this” if you’re a feminist or you can’t do “that” if you’re a feminist.
 Society places so many extraneous expectations upon feminists that many women buckle under the pressure of it.
 When we make the definition for feminism so restricted it is no surprise that many women can’t imagine squeezing inside of it.

 This is certainly how Taylor Swift felt way back in 2012 when she was asked by an interviewer if she identified as a feminist.
 She replied, “I don’t really think about things as guys versus girls.
 I never have.
 I was raised by parents who brought me up to think if you work as hard as guys, you can go far in life.”

+Soon enough, the criticism began rolling in.
 In a Jezebel article entitled “Don’t Go Calling Taylor Swift a Feminist, Says Taylor Swift” the author attacks Swift’s reluctance to define herself as a feminist.

 “Yes, what you’re describing is equality, and equality is what feminism is all about!
 Except we live in a country where, when you work as hard as guys, you make less money if you’re a woman, or worse, a woman of colour.
 It’s like she doesn’t understand what a feminist is.
 Is this what happens when you’re homeschooled after the age of 15?”